-Data Rate Assumptions
+Data Rate Evolution

-- Each transponder works on a single KU sub-bands:
+- Each transponder works on a single Ku sub-band.

-- Frequency band, can be high or low.
+- Frequency band - can be high or low.

-- Polarisation, can be horizontal or vertical.
+- Polarisation - can be horizontal or vertical.

 In order to connect LNB with DVB multiswitch four coaxial RF connector cables are needed.
 Each DVB multiswitch can support multiple inputs (one or more LNBs) and multiple outputs to DVB receivers.
 Each transponder requires one separate receiver.